Ingan121/ModernActiveDesktop/docs/README.md

 * Added support for desktop patterns
     * Available in the background settings page
 <br><img src="images/patterns.png" title="Patterns screenshot">
+* Reduced the volume of the welcome music
 * Fixed various bugs and improved the codebase
 * Updated Electron